neetcodes/yojijukugo-lookup/README.md

 It can be used standalone or through Goldendict program execution feature.

 ### Installation
+BeautifulSoup4 and lxml are requirements, which can be installed through pip.
+`python -m pip install beautifulsoup4 lxml`

 Grab the [yojijukugo.py](yojijukugo.py) file from this repository and execute it with python.
-BeautifulSoup4 is a requirement, which can be installed through pip.
-`python -m pip install beautifulsoup4`
+`python yojijukugo.py <word>`

 ![Screenshot](screenshot.png)